rcalix1/AIandDynamicSystems/DynamicSystems/casimir/CyberSecurity/README.md

-## Cyber Security, NIO, and Dynamic Systems
+## Cyber Security, NIO, and Dynamical Systems

 * Dynamical system for malware spread (Max and Min via NIO)
-* Dynamic systems have been widely used to study disease spread
+* Dynamical systems have been widely used to study disease spread
 * Here this idea is adapted to malware spread based on Sys Admin policies